Skip to main content

 Kyphosis is when the top of the spine curves forward and makes the back look more rounded than usual.

 Bracing helps relieve pain from kyphosis by adjusting shoulder and pelvis alignment.
-In growing patients, it prevents the condition from getting worse and can improve the visual appearance of the condition.
+In growing patients, it may help reduce the risk of the condition getting worse and can improve the visual appearance of the condition.

 The LOC Scoliosis Brace